-See related articles: Inside The New School's University Center: Students Foster Sustainable Behavior, University Center: Green to its Core
+See related articles: Inside The New School's University Center: Students Foster Sustainable Behavior, University Center: Green to Its Core

-See related articles:Ana Baptista: "Children of Color Are the Most At-Risk Victims of Pollution", Timon McPhearson: The City's Jungles, Not Quite Concrete
+See related articles:Ana Baptista, Children of Color Are the Most At-Risk Victims of Pollution;Timon McPhearson, The City's Jungles, Not Quite Concrete

 See related articles: People's Climate March, 350.org Climate Ambassadors Symposium, This Changes Everything with Naomi Klein, Climate Week Popup Workshops, MSNBC: The Climate Change Generation Finds Its Voice, Kickoff to Climate Action March, Rally Address, #FrackOff

 Choices Conference: How everyday decisions can make a lasting impact

 February 6-7, 2015

-Women, Climate Change and CitiesMarch 5, 2015 at 4pm
+Women, Climate Change and CitiesMarch 5, 2015, 4:00 p.m.

 This event will focus on women’s role in raising awareness as well as providing solutions to climate change issues specifically in the urban environment.
 Participants will examine what women have brought to the table in the climate movement as well as the specific benefits of having a gendered approach to climate change adaptation and mitigation strategies, namely, in terms of disaster risk recovery, green jobs and urban infrastructure such as public transport.